Where to find Gluten-Free Food in Greenville, South Carolina

 What to try: Any of the Kabobs (served with basmati rice)

-This international Persian inspired restaurant offers numerous an abundance of options for those dining gluten-free.
+This international Persian inspired restaurant offers an abundance of options for those dining gluten-free.
 In fact, almost every entree is naturally gluten free.
 Kabobs (chicken, beef, seafood, & veg available) served with basmati rice are the perfect healthy naturally gluten-free choice.
 Additionally, all of the beef, lamb, and vegetarian entrees, as well as the salads, are GF.
 The patio here is beautiful, service is always great, and the pricing is quite affordable.
+This is one of my favorite places to dine during the milder spring season.

 Sully’s Steamers